This program qualifies for up to $8,000 in tuition assistance.

 - One year of high school algebra.
-Moraine Valley course MTH-095 or above, or an equivalent course at another college, with a grade of “C” or above.
+Moraine Valley course MTH-095 or above, or an equivalent a college level course at another college, with a grade of “D” or above.

 - A minimum overall grade point average of 2.0 based on a four-point system.

 In order to comply with certain state statutes and/or clinical affiliation agreements, students are a required to complete a criminal background check one semester prior to their first clinical rotation via the college’s background check program